Installing and Configuring the .NET Profiler on Azure

 Figure 2 : Click on the .NET application deployed on the App Services platform

 4. Figure 3 will then appear.
 Keep scrolling down the options listed in the left pane of Figure 3, until you find the Extensions option.
-Alternatively, you can type Extensions in the Search text box on the top of the left pane.
+Alternatively, you can type Extensions in the Search text box at the top of the left pane.
 Doing so, will automatically take you to the Extensions option.
 Once this option becomes visible, click on it.

 Figure 3 : Selecting the Extensions option